quii/jsonequaliser/README.md

 # jsonequaliser

 Checks that two json strings (A and B) are compatible or not.

+Check the tests for examples as to how this works.

+## What is compatability?

+If A has a field then the code expects B to have that same field with a value which corresponds to the same type.
+The code does not care about what actual data B or A has.

+When it comes to arrays, B will need to have at least one item in it's own version so it can be proven it's compatible.

 If B has extra fields they will still be seen as compatible.

-Check the tests for examples as to how this works.

 ## Use cases